MaGrosseGitHub/Xinput_GamePad_Controller/README.md

 gamePad.StopVibration() //to stop the vibration gamePad.SetVibration(100,100,5) //to have the gamepad vibrate for 5 seconds then stop
 ```
-You can also very easily map computer inputs to the gamepad inputs, that way the 'v' key of your keyboard will represent the A button of your gamePad :
+You can also very easily map computer inputs to the gamepad inputs, for example, the 'v' key of your keyboard could represent the A button of your gamePad, that way :
 ```
 if(gamePad.A.Pressed)
     Debug.Log("Pressed")
 ```
-that way this code will allow you to have both inputs (computer and gamepad) working at the same time or only one at a time (if the gamePad is not connected) with a single line of code.
+this code will allow you to have both inputs (computer and gamepad) working at the same time or only one at a time (if the gamePad is not connected) with a single line of code.

 ```
 //--> Additional Objectives